-Benchmark - Reference Portfolio
+Benchmark - Reference Portfolio (unhedged)

-7% of the Fund is invested in an endowment-like global multi-asset class fund.
+About 7% of the Fund is invested in an endowment-like global multi-asset class fund.
 The multi-asset class fund aims to produce equity-like returns with half the volatility.
 One-third of the multi-asset class fund is invested in public markets - global equities and bonds.
-The other two-thirds have absolute return (hedge) funds, global private equity and private real estate investments.
+The other two-thirds comprises absolute return (hedge) funds, global private equity and private real estate investments.
 Therefore, it represents an alternative way of getting exposure to equities and credit together with skill-based strategies.
-It is benchmarked against the same Reference Portfolio as the total Fund.
+It is benchmarked against the same Reference Portfolio as the total Fund except there is no hedge to NZD.

-The multi-asset fund added 0.8% in the current year and is 2.9% pa ahead of its benchmark since inception.
-This year's outperformance reflects defensive positioning when global equities and other risky assets performed poorly.
-For example, the multi-asset class fund was underweight equities and overweight credit.
-The private equity and private real estate strategies are now substantially through their initial investment phases and are expected to show an increasing contribution to the Fund's performance going forward.
-The public market portfolios have also performed well relative to peers and benchmarks since inception.
+The multi-asset fund subtracted 3.4% relative to our benchmark in the current year but is on benchmark since inception.
+The multi-asset portfolio returns tend to be lower than the benchmark but less volatile partly on account of lagged valuations for private market funds.
+This year's under-performance reflects defensive positioning when global equities and other risky assets performed well.
+Notably, the multi-asset class fund was underweight equities.
+The private equity and private real estate programmes are approaching a mature state with positive cash flows and conservatively stated valuations.
+The public market portfolios have performed well relative to peers and benchmarks since inception.

-Global Tactical Asset Allocation (GTAA) (in US dollars)
+Global Tactical Asset Allocation (GTAA)

-Benchmark - US dollar 3 month London interbank offered rate (LIBOR) plus 6%
+Benchmark - 3 month London Interbank Offered Rate (LIBOR)

-3% of the Fund is invested in a fund that invests across global bond, credit, equity, currency and commodity markets using only liquid derivative contracts.
-Its aim is to earn profits from relative value and momentum factors affecting markets and out-perform an absolute target of LIBOR plus 6%.
-The strategy is expected to provide an alternative diversifying source of return to international equities that is derived largely from skill-based trades.
+3% of the Fund is invested in a fund that invests across markets using only liquid derivative contracts.
+Its aim is to significantly out-perform LIBOR with similar risk to global equities.
+Excess returns are derived largely from trades based on relative value among commodities, currencies, bonds and equities, rather than relying on market direction.
+The strategy is expected to provide an alternative diversifying source of return.
+It tends to lag strong equity markets and lead weak markets.